 Webinar Preview: Maximize Your Sales ROI by Focusing on 2 Simple Things

-During the Sales GPS executive workshop earlier this year, I covered why and how field sales must evolve to meet the changing needs of today’s buyers.
+During the 2017 Sales GPS executive workshop, I covered why and how field sales must evolve to meet the changing needs of today’s buyers.
 During my presentation, I talked about research IRCG conducted for HARDI, the distributor association that serves the heating, air-conditioning and refrigeration industries.
-I’ll also be talking about it during my upcoming webcast on The Changing Role of Field Sales September 22.
+I also talk about it during my upcoming webcast on The Changing Role of Field Sales.

 I’ve shared this research many times, and I’ll keep sharing it until people take the key takeaway to heart: that a salesperson’s ability to disrupt the current supplier of a product through their own determination is extremely low.
 The HARDI research found that only 2 percent of products were switched out due to a hard-charging sales rep coming in and selling a better solution, but a whopping 9 percent was due to a supplier failure, which HARDI termed a Critical Selling Event or CSE.